-This award honors higher education institutions for successful implementation of projects that advance sustainability.
-We encourage submissions that address multiple components of sustainability and include contributions of diverse stakeholders.
-One award will be given in each of these categories:
+This award honors higher education institutions for the successful implementation of projects that advance sustainability.
+We encourage submissions that address multiple components of sustainability and include the contributions of diverse stakeholders.
+One or more awards are given annually.

 Award winners receive:

 - Recognition via a live virtual awards ceremony

 - One complimentary pass to AASHE’s annual conference

 - One plaque provided by Rivanna Natural Designs

 Applications will be evaluated by a panel of judges on the following criteria:

 - Overall impact – How much of an impact did the project make?

 - Innovation – To what extent is the project innovative?

 - Replicability – To what extent is the project a model for others?